Matzah Brie for Passover

 This recipe is featured in Tina Wasserman's newest book, Entree to Judaism for Families filled with tools to help children learn to cook with confidence, with clear, step-by-step instructions for every recipe and tips for adults to make the experience safe and rewarding.

-This recipe is quite easy to make with children.
-It is just hard to describe!
+This Passover recipe is quite easy to make with children.
+It is just difficult to describe!
 Everyone has their own family favorite.
-Even after looking at cookbooks from over one hundred years ago and many written in the 1930s, when European Jewish immigrants’ recipes were published, I find it hard to define matzah brie.
+Even after looking at cookbooks from more than 100 years ago and many written in the 1930s, when European Jewish immigrants’ recipes were published, I find it hard to define matzah brie.
 Brie is German and means “wide.”
 My theory is that since the broken pieces of matzah bound together with egg create a wide or broad pancake, the dish got its name from that definition.

 Here’s my basic recipe.
 (Can you tell that half of my ancestors came from Poland?)